Last updated on March 31st, 2022

 - Can become very slippery if not maintained properly

 Installing basic decking to replace and sit on top of a simple existing patio is a job not beyond the abilities of a skilled DIYer.
-However, in most cases, homeowners are best served by using an experienced landscaping contractor.
+But you must be a very capable and experienced DIYer with good handy experience.
+In most cases, homeowners are best served by using an experienced landscaping contractor.

 A skilled contractor who regularly fits garden decking doesn’t need you to check the quality of their work, but there are some things to look out for.
 The deck should sit at least 150mm below the damp proof course, and the decking boards should never actually touch the external walls of the house.